sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

   * There is an exercise environment with many advanced features.

   * With a preprocessor, Preprocess or Mako, one can include other documents (files), large portions of text can be defined in or out of the text, and tailored format-specific constructs can easily be included.

-  * With Mako one can also have Python code embedded in the Doconce document and thereby parameterize the text (e.g., one text can describe programming in two languages).
+With Mako a single text can output its program examples in two or more languages.

 What Can Doconce Be Used For?
 -----------------------------